-You can easily find resume-builder software online that offer functional resume formatting templates.
+You can easily find a free resume maker online that offers functional resume formatting templates.
 Better still, I recommend using a professional resume service; a good resume writer will be able to create a superbly formatted functional resume that completely diverts the reader’s attention from your work history gaps and instead dazzles them with notable professional experience and key skills.

 2. Begin your resume with a professional headline

 If you have employment gaps on your resume there’s a chance the hiring manager may think you’re out of touch with your industry, and may have fallen behind.
 To solve this problem it’s important to market yourself as a specialist.
 A subtle way of achieving this is to include a professional headline at the start of your resume.
 For example:

 Career objectives are outdated and quite frankly, a waste of space on your resume.
 Instead, you should begin your resume with a compelling professional summary.
 This is a high-impact introductory paragraph that summarizes your future goals (that obviously should relate to the job you’re seeking!), details 2-3 key achievements and also any core competencies you have relevant to the job you seek.
 This is basically your 30-second elevator pitch compressed into an impressive 3-4 sentences.